 - Surfboard Mount:

 - I have never used this since I have a Red Paddle Co board with built-in threading for mounts.
 I’ve heard some people have great success while others are not fans.
 Make sure you have a floaty on your GoPro just in case!

 - 2020 Red Paddle Co boards and newer have an M6 thread (M8 if you have an older board) on the front of the board.
-The following are the parts that I have for my Red board.
-Proper Ram or RailBlaza are hard to find in Canada. *note that this will give you locked in horizontal capture.
+Paddle board camera mount from Red. *note that this will give you locked in horizontal capture.
 You’ll need extra extension GoPro hardware to capture vertically.